Best AI image generators for fashion photography

 Best for: visual brainstorming and art direction, not the catalog.
 More on this here.

-| Tool | Core strength | Fit for |
+| Tool | Best use | Verify before production |

 |---|---|---|

-| Botika | On-model e-commerce photos | Online stores |
+| Botika | On-model e-commerce photos | Product fidelity and workflow fit |

-| ChatGPT / Midjourney | Aesthetics and ideation | Creative work, not the catalog |
+| ChatGPT / Midjourney | Concepts, moodboards and campaign ideation | Whether matching the real garment is required |

 Features and pricing of the tools mentioned change over time: always check the latest information on their respective websites.